nokia/danm/README.md

 The hard reality to keep in mind is that you shall always have an interface literally called "eth0" created within all your Kubernetes Pods, because Kubelet will always search for the existence of such an interface at the end of Pod instantiation.
 If such an interface does not exist after CNI is invoked (also having an IPv4 address), the state of the Pod will be considered "faulty", and it will be re-created in a loop.
 To be able to comply with this Kubernetes limitation, DANM always names the first container interface "eth0", regardless of your intention.

 Sorry, but they made us do it :)

+**Note**: some CNI plugins try to be smart about this limitation on their own, and decided not to adhere to the CNI standard!
+An example of this behaviour can be found in Flannel.
+It is the user's responsibility to put the network connection of such boneheaded backends to the first place in the Pod's annotation!

-However, DANM also supports both explicit, and implicit interface naming schemes for all NetworkTypes to help you flexibly name the other interfaces!
+However, DANM also supports both explicit, and implicit interface naming schemes for all NetworkTypes to help you flexibly name the other -and CNI standard- interfaces!
 An interface connected to a network containing the container_prefix attribute is always named accordingly.
 You can use this API to explicitly set descriptive, unique names to NICs connecting to this network.
 In case container_prefix is not set in an interface's network descriptor, DANM automatically uses the "eth" as the prefix when naming the interface.
 Regardless which prefix is used, the interface name is also suffixed with an integer number corresponding to the sequence number of the network connection (e.g. the first interface defined in the annotation is called "eth0", second interface "eth1" etc.)